omkar-dalvi/budgety/README.md

 # Budgety
-A minimalistic budget app which helps us to track our monthly budget
+A minimalistic budget app which helps us track our monthly budget